 The Private Wealth & Private Client Review: Bahamas

-The Commonwealth of The Bahamas (The Bahamas) set its sights on becoming a premier international financial centre more than 40 years ago.
-With coordination from the Central Bank, the Ministry of Finance, other relevant governmental departments and the banking and financial community, a roadmap was devised to make the country a leading offshore tax-neutral jurisdiction.
+The Bahamas set its sights on becoming a premier international financial centre more than 40 years ago.
+With coordination from the Central Bank, the Ministry of Finance, other relevant government departments and the banking and financial community, a roadmap was devised to make the country a leading offshore tax-neutral jurisdiction.
 The Bahamas boasts a familiar democratic government, based on the Westminster system, inherited from its years as a colony of Great Britain.
 With a bicameral legislature consisting of the House and the Senate and a distinguished judiciary, it provides an attractive environment for business and commercial transactions.
 The easy communication with the Americas and Europe is a bonus augmented by the proximity of The Bahamas to the United States.
-Besides being an attractive business centre for the ultra-high and high net worth individuals, The Bahamas is also a place where many of those individuals have chosen to reside.
+Besides being an attractive business centre for ultra-high and high-net-worth individuals, The Bahamas is also a place where many of those individuals have chosen to reside.
 Such choice has been aided by direct flights or easy connections to numerous cities in Canada, the United States, the Caribbean, Central and South America, the United Kingdom and Europe.
 Indeed, The Bahamas is readily a gateway to the world because of its geographic advantage.

 Many of the globally recognised financial institutions have some presence or affiliation in The Bahamas.
-They exist alongside several boutique institutions that would attract those who prefer banking with smaller institutions.
+They exist alongside several boutique institutions that attract those who prefer banking with smaller institutions.
 Professionals, including private bankers, lawyers, accountants and other service providers, facilitate the conduct of business on a highly proficient level.
-Government has taken aggressive steps to liberalise immigration laws to allow the importation of any additional skilled assistance that would be useful in servicing the needs of the ultra-high and high net worth individuals.
+The government has taken aggressive steps to liberalise the immigration laws to allow the importation of any additional skilled assistance that would be useful in servicing the needs of ultra-high and high-net-worth individuals.